-Born and raised in Denmark, Jens D. Laugesen moved to Paris in 1987 where he worked as chief assistant to visionary fashion photographer/art director Gunnar Larsen.
-This introduction to the world of high fashion encouraged Jens to study the techniques of Haute Couture design at the Chambre Syndicale de la Couture Parisienne.
-He graduated as top student in 1991, which resulted in him undertaking rare and prestigious internships in the couture studios of both M. Paco Rabanne, and M. Hubert De Givenchy.
+Born and raised in Denmark, Jens Laugesen moved to Paris in 1987 where he worked as chief assistant and stylist to the visionary photographer Gunnar Larsen, founder of GUNNAR International.
+This introduction to the world of high fashion encouraged Jens to study the techniques of Haute Couture design at the Ecole de la Chambre Syndicale de la Couture Parisienne.
+He graduated as top student in 1991, which resulted in him undertaking prestigious internships in the couture studios of both M. Paco Rabanne, and M. Hubert De Givenchy.

 In 2000 Jens relocated to London, where he joined the prestigious MA Fashion (womenswear) course at CENTRAL SAINT MARTINS CSM.
 Graduating with a distinction in February 2002, his much-acclaimed graduate collection was selected by leading Paris boutique Maria Luisa to be exhibited in the coveted store windows during Haute Couture week in July 2002.
 Jens was also invited to present his eponymous collection at London Fashion Week's talent spotting FASHION EAST show.

-The //JENS_LAUGESEN label went on to trade for 6 years, during which time it showed on the London Fashion Week and Paris Fashion Week official schedules, and was stocked in more than 45 high profile stores world-wide, including Doverstreet Market and Selfridges (London), Maria Luisa (Paris), Lazzari (Treviso, Italy), Andreas Murkodis (Berlin), UK Style (Moscow), Susan of Burlingame and Opening Ceremonie (USA), IT and Shine (Hong Kong), Loveless, Adelaide and Beams International (Tokyo).
+The //JENS_LAUGESEN label went on to trade for 6 years, during which time it showed on the London Fashion Week and Paris Fashion Week official schedules, and was stocked in more than 45 high profile stores world-wide, including DOVERSTREET MARKET and SELFRIDGES (London), MARIA LUISA (Paris), LAZZARI (Treviso, Italy), ANDREAS MURKODIS (Berlin), UK STYLE (Moscow), SUSAN OF BURLINGAME and OPENING CEREMONY (USA), IT and SHINE (Hong Kong), LOVELESS, ADELAIDE, LOVELESS, RESTIR, MIDWEST and BEAMS INTERNATIONAL (Tokyo).

-In 2006, Jens Laugesen became the first London designer to be awarded the French ANDAM FASHION AWARD, a fashion award for young designers supported by LVMH Group and L'Oreal, and which had previously been awarded to the designers Martin Margiela and Viktor and Rolf, amongst others.
-The prestigious financial award allowed him to present his AW0708 collection in Paris with an exhibition at the Musée des Arts Décoratifs, in the Louvre.
-The following season Jens returned to the London schedule, with a collection that was described by Vogue.com as ' one of the most beautiful shows of London Fashion Week '.
+In 2006, Jens Laugesen became the first London designer to be awarded the French ANDAM FASHION AWARD, with financial support by LVMH GROUP and L'OREAL.
+The prestigious financial award allowed him to present his AW0708 collection in Paris with an exhibition at the MUSEE DES ARTS DECORATIFS, in the Louvre.
+The following season he returned to the London schedule, with a collection that was described by Vogue.com as ' one of the most beautiful shows of London Fashion Week '.